 - two shipping containers on the lot, or

 - two portable offices on the lot, or

 - one shipping container and one portable office on the lot.

 Any shipping containers or portable offices installed on the property must be removed within two years after they have been installed.
 Otherwise, approval from council will be needed.
-The property on which Hugh’s Homewares and Furnishings store was located directly adjoins a residential property.
+The property on which Hugh’s Homewares and Furnishings store was located in an RU5 Rural Village zone directly adjoins a residential property.
 Any shipping container or portable office Hugh installs for business use will need to be set back from the boundary of an adjoining residential property at least five metres.